Liège–Bastogne–Liège: Course changes

 Until 1991, the race finished in Liège's city center.
 In 1992, the finish moved to the industrial suburb of Ans, on the northwestern side of the city.
 The steep Côte de Saint-Nicolas was included in the final kilometres, along with a final climb to the finish in Ans.
 The move implied profound changes to the character of the race, as climbers with a strong uphill-sprint in recent years often wait until the final stretches to launch their ultimate attack.

 The route usually has some minor changes every year, with some climbs skipped and others added, but the traditional finale containing the Côte de La Redoute, Côte de la Roche-aux-Faucons and Côte de Saint-Nicolas was a fixture for 27 years.

 In 2019, the finish line moved back into the centre of Liège, with a flat run-in towards the finish.
 Both the Côte de Saint-Nicolas and the final climb to Ans were thereby removed from the route.
-The Côte de la Roche-aux-Faucons was the final climb, at 15 km from the finish.
+The Côte de la Roche-aux-Faucons is the final named climb, topping out at 13 km from the finish but the climbing continues after a short descent off of La Roche, with the final uphill topping out approximately 10.5 km from the finish line.